pmichali/lazyjack/README.md

-If a system is rebooted, the entire process (`init`, copy config, `prepare`, and `up`) must be performed, because some changes are not persisted, and some files are created in /tmp.
+If a system is rebooted, the entire process (`init`, copy config, `prepare`, and `up`) must be performed, because some changes are not persisted, and some files are created in /tmp by default (but can be configured to different area).

 On a related note, you want to make sure that the node does not already have incompatible configuration on being interfaces or for routes that will be